simulogics/airlinesim-docs/content/docs/faqs/steam.en.md

 # Steam Release

 In this article, we're covering everything you need to know about AirlineSim’s release on Steam.
+The AirlineSim store page on steam can be accessed [here](https://store.steampowered.com/app/2715810/AirlineSim/).

 ## Why did you decide to release AirlineSim on Steam?